Grayscale image of a robotic arm in a clean, modern environment.

 • Build an Index with Document Summaries: A list of document summaries or main points in each record allows you to scan through patient information rapidly.
 If you use a digital system, creating a clickable index can lead you directly to specific sections within a file.

-Indexing is like adding a roadmap to your records.
+Indexing medical records is like adding a roadmap to your records.
 When your files are indexed, you’re never more than a few clicks or searches away from what you need, saving time and reducing the risk of overlooking crucial information.

 Outsource Records for Time-Strapped IMEs